-To understand how CFR works it is important to realize that the skull is not on solid bone.
-It is made up of 22 individual bones that actually move every time you breath - or at lease they are supposed to.
+To understand how CFR works, it is important to realize that the skull is not a solid bone.
+It is made up of 22 individual bones that actually move every time you breathe - or at least they are supposed to.

 Most people who come in for CFR treatment are last resort patients who have tried everything else.
 CFR often succeeds where other forms of conventional treatment have failed.